bh1848/D-HASH/README.md

-# D-HASH
+# D-HASH: Dynamic Hot-key Aware Scalable Hashing for Load Balancing in Distributed Cache Systems

+Official implementation of D-HASH.
+Accepted in KSII Transactions on Internet and Information Systems (TIIS, SCIE), 2026.

 D-HASH is a routing strategy for reducing load imbalance in distributed cache systems.

-This repository reproduces the D-HASH routing behavior with Redis-based experiments and a modular backend-style architecture.
+This repository contains the routing implementation and Redis-based experiments with a modular backend-style architecture.

 ## Quick Start